Lyra: A Benchmark for Turducken-Style Code Generation: Evaluation and Discussion

-We summarize the performance of different models on our test set in Table \ref{performance}.
-The performance of neural models includes the results on Chinese and English code comments.
-Compared to Transformer with word-level tokenization, the Transformer with BPE method performs better in our evaluation metrics.
+We summarize the performance of different models on our test set in Table \ref{performance}. \lqyijcai{Among all models, the GPT-style models perform better in our evaluation metrics.
+The best model in GPT-style models can reach 24\% and 25.5\% AST exact matching accuracy using Chinese and English comments.}

-In Figure \ref{generated_example}, we show several examples using English comments to generate code in the test set.
-Figure~\ref{generated_example}(a) shows a generated example, where the AST of Python code matches but the SQL string mismatches.
-Specifically, the generated code in this example ignores the aggregate function of SQL.
-Figure~\ref{generated_example}(b) shows a generated source code snippet of AST matching in SQL string, but Python program is mismatch.
-Figure~\ref{generated_example}(c), BPE+Transformer generates the correct source code.
-These examples demonstrate that our task aims to generate the correct base program and embedded program at the same time.
-However, when the SQL in the Python program becomes complex and the processing before and after executing SQL becomes diverse, it is difficult to generate correct code.
+\lqyijcai{The generated code can be divided into three cases.
+In the first case, the model cannot correctly generate either SQL or Python parts in the program.
+In the second case, the model can only correctly generate one of the programming languages in the program, either Python or SQL.
+This is because the model cannot effectively learn the generation of another syntax or the model cannot learn the interaction between the two languages.
+For example, forgetting to generate the aggregate function of SQL or ignoring the correspondence of variables between SQL statements and Python code can lead to this situation.
+In the third case, the model generates code with correct functionality.
+This is a satisfactory situation, which means to generate the correct base program and embedded program at the same time.
+With the SQL in the Python program becomes complex and the processing before and after executing SQL becomes diverse, it is difficult to generate correct code.}

-In summary, in our dataset, the quality of our data is sufficient to generate meaningful source code.
-But the overall performances on AST Exact Matching of all models are low, indicating that our task is challenging.
-The experiments of more novel code generation models are worthy of further investigation on our dataset.